Biden to nominate Julie Su as next US labor secretary - KESQ

 “I’m confident Julie Su will be an excellent Secretary of Labor,” he tweeted.
 “I look forward to working with her to protect workers’ rights and build the trade union movement in this country.”

-Su’s nomination also comes at a key moment for labor unions, which have been facing a decline in membership for decades.
-Unions gained some momentum as workers at major employers such as Amazon and Starbucks pushed to unionize.
-But Biden — an avowed pro-union president — had to work with Congress to impose a contract on rail workers last year to avoid a possible strike.

-“There’s no one more dedicated and qualified to defend the fundamental rights of working people than Julie Su,” said AFL-CIO President Liz Shuler.
-“It’s her life’s work.”

-Associated Press writers Josh Boak, Mary Clare Jalonick and Hope Yen in Washington contributed to this report.
+Associated Press writers Josh Boak and Hope Yen in Washington contributed to this report.